a white background with a swirl in the middle

 View Frequently Asked Questions

-Since you aren’t necessarily making monthly payments for a reverse mortgage, it’s unlikely the loan will be a detriment to your credit score.
 Still, that’s not to say there’s no credit check at all for a reverse mortgage.
 When applying for your reverse mortgage, a provider will complete a credit check as part of their financial assessment.
 The financial assessment checks for any barriers in your payment history that might affect your ability to keep up with your end of the loan.
+However, the provider likely will not report the loan to credit agencies.

 In the case of reverse mortgages, a financial assessment looks at things more important than your credit score, including: